ElementsProject/lightning/SECURITY.md

 ## Reporting a Vulnerability

-To report security vulnerabilities, please send an email to one of the following addresses:
+To report security vulnerabilities, please send an email to:
-- `rusty@rustcorp.com.au`
 - `security@blockstream.com`

-Note: These email addresses are exclusively for vulnerability reporting.
+Note: This email address is exclusively for vulnerability reporting.

 For all other inquiries/communication, please refer to the [Reach Out to Us](https://github.com/ElementsProject/lightning?tab=readme-ov-file#reach-out-to-us) section in our README.